 DESIGN TIPS How to Repair an Old Sash Window

 When it comes to repair jobs, it’s always tempting to call someone and let them do the work, but DIY can be rewarding.
 While most people are happy to pick up a paint brush or put together flat pack furniture, you probably think windows are best left to a professional.
-Instead, free up some time, grab your tools and follow this guide to repairing sash windows.
+Instead, free up some time, hire your tools and follow this guide to repairing sash windows.
 Image above Victorian Apartment in London redesigned by Architect Paul Fineberg.

 Cords are a Common Issue